Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Olive or canola oil

-Drink water or low-fat (1%) milk with meals.
+Drink water or low-fat (1% of fat-free skim) milk with meals.
 Avoid sugary sodas and salty vegetable juices.

 Giving up old food habits doesn’t have to be hard.
+Encouragement makes it easier to stick with a healthy eating plan.
 Here are some easy ways to choose healthier options:

 Reducing “bad” fats in your diet helps keep your arteries healthier.
 Use this guide:

 Choose unsaturated fats.
 These are found in foods such as fish, nuts, olive oil, canola oil, and avocados.
 In moderation, these fats can be good for you.